Wiley Encyclopedia of Forensic Science

 Find out how you can access the online edition of Wiley Encyclopedia of Forensic Science here.

-The Wiley Encyclopedia of Forensic Science was most recently updated in June 2013, when these updated articles were published:Children: Suggestibility of
+The Wiley Encyclopedia of Forensic Science was most recently updated in December 2013, when these new and updated articles were published:Entomology

 For further new and updated articles click here